-(2) A person must not fail to comply with a direction given under subsection (1).

-- (3) A police officer may arrest, without warrant, a person who fails to comply with a direction given under subsection (1). - (4) Nothing in this Division prevents a police officer who is lawfully on premises from using an authorisation referred to in subsection (1) or doing any other thing if the occupier of the premises consents.
+- A person must not fail to comply with a (2) direction given under subsection (1). - Penalty: Fine not exceeding 40 penalty units. - A police officer may arrest, without warrant, a (3) person who fails to comply with a direction given under subsection (1). - Nothing in this Division prevents a police officer (4) who is lawfully on premises from using an authorisation referred to in subsection (1) or doing any other thing if the occupier of the premises consents.